etotamiko-lab/ai-research-navigator/README(3).md

 - 21 CFR Parts 56, 812, 820, 11
 - 21 USC 321(h) (Medical Device Definition)

-Developed with insights from 23+ institutions that have adopted the Eto 3-Stage Framework for AI human subjects research oversight.
+Developed with insights from 23+ institutions that have adopted the 3-Stage Framework for AI human subjects research oversight.

 ---